“Embrace fear, learn to control and manage it better” Leadership Lessons With Krav Maga Champion, Amir Perets

 ❖ He is also known as an entrepreneur with a passion for humanitarian aid.
 Produced Films and successful Charity Events.

-❖ Currently, Marco in pre-producing for his films/TV shows and Recently Published "Heroes Of The Opioid Crisis" #1 Series book and few more (as we speak)
+❖ Currently, Marco in pre-production for his new films/TV shows programs.
+Recently Published "Heroes Of The Opioid Crisis" #1 Series book and a NEW book series in production.

 Traveled the world, and lives in Los Angeles.